 Resist the temptation to reassign the person to another part of the organization in order to not have to deal with the matter.
-Instead collect, consolidate and review input from the team with respect to what s/he is good at doing, what s/he has recently contributed, how s/he has grown, and what s/he should focus on doing and accomplishing next.
+Instead collect, consolidate and review input from the team with respect to what they are good at doing, what they have recently contributed, how they have grown, and what they should focus on doing and accomplishing next.

 If lack of performance is due to shortcoming of ability, consider taking one of the following courses of action:

 - Develop in the person skills that are needed but that are lacking.
-Be careful, though, to stop short of trying to teach a rabbit to swim.
+Be careful, though, to stop short of trying to teach a fish to fly.
 It is usually better to further develop and capitalize on existing strengths than to overcome weaknesses that essentially define who a person really is.
-See: Gallup’s Strength Finder and Max De Pree’s Management is an Art for further reference along these lines.
+Note: see Gallup’s Strength Finder and Max De Pree’s Management is an Art for further reference along these lines.

 - Complement with strengths of others.
 Everyone has strengths and weaknesses and no one can be good at everything.
 Getting the full breadth of skills required covered through the mutual contributions of a team of strong performers is often the best way to get the best results.

-- Reassign to a job that is better matched to his/her strengths and interests as long as the value of doing it is enough to warrant the associated costs.
+- Reassign to a job that is better matched to their strengths and interests as long as the value of doing it is enough to warrant the associated costs.

-- Help him/her to find opportunities to apply their strengths in an organization more likely to have need for what s/he offers.
-It may initially seem cruel to let someone go but it is often a blessing as s/he knows the fit is not right, feels s/he is living an inauthentic life, and will be relieved to get on track to success in a job for which s/he is better suited.
+- Help them find opportunities to apply their strengths in an organization more likely to have need for what they offer.
+It may initially seem cruel to let someone go, but it is often a blessing as they know the fit is not right, feel they are living an inauthentic life, and will be relieved to get on track to success in a job for which they are better suited.